kpowkitty/fy/README.md

 - Originality and Creativity: Project demonstrates substantial originality.
 Ex.
 Product combines ideas in a unique way not previously done before, and reflection questions demonstrate thoughtful intention on differentiating it from what currently exists.
 - Reflection: Project includes thoughtful responses that fully answer the reflection questions.

-# FY: YOUR FINANCIAL GUIDE
+# Fy: Your Financial Guide!

 ## Description

-Key Component: She is non-biased, educational based.
-Her focus is filling the educational gap of financial insecurity, especially with those of lower income.
+Key Component: Her focus is filling the educational gap of financial insecurity, especially with women and those of lower income.

 What would it do?
 - Fy is your AI financial guide.
 Ask her questions regarding your finances, and she will provide you with educated answers on how to navigate the financial world!